 Daily Cleaning Tasks

 The daily cleaning routine is about tidying your home to keep it looking nice, even when you haven’t had time to clean.
-It looks like a lot of work to start with, but after a few days, it’ll take under 20 minutes to get your entire house looking like you just cleaned it.
-I promise!
+It seems like a lot of work to start with, but after a few days, it’ll take under 20 minutes to get your entire house looking like you just cleaned it.

-Follow the nightly kitchen routine to “close the kitchen” for the night and to help avoid household pests like cockroaches.
+Follow the nightly kitchen routine to “close the kitchen” for the night and to help avoid household pests.
 Your mornings will go more smoothly when you don’t start them looking at a mess.

 Weekly House Cleaning Checklists

 Spring Cleaning is an enormous task, so it’s easy to feel overwhelmed.
-The routines below break the task down into manageable steps.
+The routines below break it down into manageable steps.

-Designed for those who want a little structure, these cleaning schedules tell you what to clean day-by-day to keep your house in top shape.
+Designed for those who want structure, these monthly schedules tell you what to clean day-by-day to keep your house in top shape.

 What to use?